TylerPachal/ecto_s3/README.md

 There a list of things I need before I can use this in production.

-- Custom paths for schemas.
-Having a simple `/person/:id.json` is not sufficient for most of my usecases.
-I need to often include extra information in the path including an `:account_id` or `:date`.
-There should be a way to express a custom path format so other fields from the schema can be included in the path.

 - Migrations.
 We should support some sort of migration mechanism that would loop over all S3 files and apply a transformation to the data.